issackelly/django-improved-inlines/README.rst

 Django Improved Inlines
 =======================

-Django improved inlines is a version of the inlines app from `django-basic-apps`_  that has two specific features that I needed:
+Django improved inlines is a version of the inlines app from `django-basic-apps`_  that has a few specific features that I needed:

 * filter="" instead of just ids= and id=
 * template="" instead of just inlines/<app>_<model>.html

-That's it.
+* Support for non-<inline> tags by prefixing "data-inline-" to type, ids, id, filter

 Thanks to nathanborror for the initial code.

 Dependancies
 ============